jonhammer/gpt-neteng/README.md

 ## How it Works

-1. gpt-neteng analyzes the topology and and the task description.
+1. gpt-neteng analyzes the topology and the task description.
 2. It decides on an approach, and iteratively provides the commands it wants to run.
 3. At each step, the plan is presented to the user for confirmation (or optionally, without confirmation).
 4. gpt-neteng executes the necessary commands on the specified network devices using Netmiko.